 By Alex Kallimanis: The credit card points game is a great way to score flights and hotels for pennies on the dollar.
 Especially in the United States, there are so many cards on the market that can save you thousands a year on travel.
 If you have decent or good credit, you can sign up for credit cards that offer generous travel rewards bonuses and cycle through several cards each year.
 Here are some travel rewards card hacking tips to help you get the biggest bang for your buck!

-Sometimes our travel is sponsored by regional tourism boards but not always.
-And we like it this way – because in an era where some influencers are only promoting sponsored content, this is important.
+Sometimes our travel is sponsored by tourism boards, but not always.
+And we like it this way – because in an era where some travel sites only promote sponsored content, this is important.
 We save thousands each year cycling through travel rewards credit cards.
 This earns us multiple international flights and hotel stays where we just pay the taxes.
-So many people can do this.
+So many people can do this to get better value from travel.
 Here are some great credit card deals currently on the market!

 Hilton Honors American Express

-Asides from earning 120,000 points to use on free hotel stays there are two other things I like about this card.
+Asides from earning 140,000 points to use on free hotel stays there are two other things I like about this card.
 One is a free Priority Pass, which allows you 10 lounge visits in over 1,200 lounges worldwide.
 At $95, this is the lowest annual fee card I’ve come across that gives free lounge access!
 One downside is that sometimes the lounge is in a terminal you can’t access.
-But this is a fantastic travel perk when you can access the lounge – free snacks and drinks!
+But this is a fantastic travel perk when you can access the lounge.
+You can enjoy complimentary snacks, drinks and comfortable seating with outlets to charge your devices!

 Chase Ultimate Rewards